 The policy requires students to report all felony arrests and other arrests involving violence or the threat of violence within 72 hours of the incident regardless of where it occurs.
 “Arrests” include any action by court summons, citation, detention or other similar process.
 Students are not required to disclose arrests that occurred prior to August 25, 2012.
 The complete policy can be found in the Student Handbook's Student Life Policies section.

-Why does the College require disclosure of arrests?
+Why does the university require disclosure of arrests?

 What arrests do I have to disclose?

 Students are required to disclose to the university any criminal process that has begun for them (whether by court summons, citation, detention, or other similar process) regardless of location.
 Students do not need to disclose misdemeanor offenses that do not involve violence or the threat of violence or minor traffic incidents (e.g., speeding tickets or fender benders) that do not involve serious injury to people or damage to property or arrest for criminal charges.

 Incidents resulting in the commencement of a criminal process must be disclosed within 72 hours of the incident.

 Students can submit information regarding arrests by submitting the online form.